devilyouwei/devilyouwei/docs/README.md

 This project leverages Bluetooth, WiFi, and other wireless signals to analyze regional pandemic situations and anonymously trace social contact networks.
 We developed data models to quantify regional safety and human health metrics, and visualized real-time analysis results to assist medical workers in epidemic prevention efforts.
 Our key contributions include:

 -   Supported government efforts during the COVID-19 pandemic
--   Published the paper "Precise Epidemic Control based on GeoHash"
+-   Published the paper "Precise Epidemic Control based on GeoHash" on DSA2022
--   Obtained three authorized national patents
+-   Obtained 4 patents (3 authorized)
 -   Selected for the "2021 Suzhou Science and Technology Association Young Science and Technology Talent Support Project"

 ---

 **Blockchain Project - Application of Blockchain in Medical Health**

-_May 2021 - Oct 2022_
+_May 2021 - Oct 2023_
 _Institute of Intelligent Computing Technology, Suzhou, CAS_
 _Supervisor: Professor Xiaofang Zhao_